harvard-acc/ALADDIN/README.md

 2. Use CMake to configure Aladdin and build libraries and executables

+   If you want to put the final executables and libraries on source directory, pass `-DBUILD_ON_SOURCE=TRUE` arguemnt to `cmake`.
+   Otherwise, `-DBUILD_ON_SOURCE=FALSE`.
+The default is FALSE.

    ```
-   mkdir /where/you/want/to/put/your/binary
+   mkdir /where/you/want/to/bulid/your/binary
-   cd /where/you/want/to/put/your/binary
+   cd /where/you/want/to/bulid/your/binary
-   cmake /your/path/to/Aladdin
+   cmake /your/path/to/Aladdin/source
    make -j4
    ```

 3. (Optional) Run tests with `ctest` command

-   **CAUTION : Takes a long time**
+   **CAUTION : Running the full test will take a long time.**

-   **Suggest running part of them, like `"triad"` or `"unit_test"`.**

    There are 1397 tests.
 On Intel Xeon E5-2650 2.60GHz,
-   execution in 32 jobs takes 39 minutes, and execution in sequential takes 6.5 hours.
+   execution in 32 simultaneous processes takes 39 minutes, and execution in sequential takes 6.5 hours.

+   **Suggest running part of them, like `"unit_test"` or `"triad"`.**

    Runs all the tests in sequential.